-Jonathan J. Sanford University of Dallas
+Jonathan J. Sanford Provost Professor of Philosophy University of Dallas

 Abstract.
-MacIntyre explores in Ethics in the Conflicts of Modernity the relation between desire, objects and reasons, the character of practical reasoners, the virtues, and the relation between goods and the final end in order to argue for a particular conception of a well-lived life, one that is, broadly speaking, grounded in Aristotelianism.
-But there are varieties of approaches that invoke the authority of Aristotele, and there are often substantial differences between them.
+MacIntyre explores in Ethics in the Conflicts of Modernity the relation between desire, objects and reasons, the character of practical reasoners, the virtues, and the relation between goods and the final end in order to argue for a particular conception of a well-lived life, one that is, broadly speaking, grounded on Aristotelianism.
+But there are varieties of approaches that invoke the authority of Aristotle, and there are often substantial differences between them.
 What constitutes Aristotelianism of the sort that supports MacIntyre's conclusions?
 If MacIntyre is right in his cultural diagnosis, any purported NeoAristotelianism in the thrall of what MacIntyre names 'Morality' represents not a new branch jutting out from the Aristotelian trunk, but rather a severed limb grafted onto an altogether different tree.
 In this article I explore ten criteria by means of which one can determine to which tree a given version of NeoAristotelianism belongs.

 A central drama in MacIntyre's reflections on practical rationality in Ethics in the Conflicts of Modernity: An Essay on Desire, Practical Reasoning, and Narrative concerns the possibility of conversion in one's course of life.
 Two modes of practical rationality are explored as the poles between which one's way of living might shift.
-One is the dominant, rational-maximizing-of-preference one that gives expression to the reigning ethics of modernity which MacIntyre identifies as Morality; and the other is focused on a consideration of goods, their rank-order, and the common good.1 The latter he identifies as NeoAristotelian, and it is the latter that entails reflection on character and the virtues interwoven with a narrative view of life.2 MacIntyre's readers, to the extent that we are at least partially under the sway of Morality, are in different ways adherents of both these modes of practical rationality.
-Some of us are more firmly settled in the dominant mode, others identify as Aristotelians of one stripe or another
+One is the dominant, rational-maximizing-of-preference one that gives expression to the reigning ethics of modernity which MacIntyre identifies as Morality;1 and the other is focused on a consideration of goods, their rank-order, and the common good.
+The latter he identifies as Neo-Aristotelian,2 and it is the latter that entails reflection on character and the virtues interwoven with a narrative view of life.
+MacIntyre's readers, to the extent that we are at least partially under the sway of Morality, are in different ways adherents of both these modes of practical rationality.
+Some of us are more firmly settled in the dominant mode, others identify as Aristotelians of one stripe or another but may be lacking in conviction or the persuasive powers needed to convince others.
+All are in some measure, perhaps just implicitly, participants in the Aristotelian mode insofar as it represents the philosophical actualization of our natural inheritance.
+We learn from MacIntyre that we are often confused, but not irredeemably so.
+What sustains MacIntyre's case in favor of the Neo-Aristotelian mode of practical rationality is the hope that the dominant and perverse mode of rationality, and the shallow view of human life and purpose entailed by it, can be rooted out and replaced with an account of thinking and acting that befits our nature.
+The four lives MacIntyre reflects upon in his last chapter give substance to that hope.